States, business sort out what new CDC mask guidance means - WTMJ

 “We’re frankly not there yet,” New Jersey Gov. Phil Murphy said.
 And Hawaii Gov. David Ige said: “We are unable to determine who is vaccinated and who is not vaccinated.
 The best mitigation measure is for everyone to wear a mask.”

+Scott Dolch, executive director of the Connecticut Restaurant Association, said owners want more information about how the new rule will work in practice, with some concerned about being put in a difficult position.

+“They’re like, OK, now I have to deal with the honor system, hoping that that person that told me they’re totally vaccinated” is telling the truth, Dolch said.

-The announcement sent airline stocks soaring, though the CDC guidance still calls for masks in crowded indoor settings such as planes, buses, trains, hospitals, prisons and homeless shelters, and says people should obey local and state regulations.
+The CDC announcement sent airline stocks soaring, though the guidance still calls for masks in crowded indoor settings such as planes, buses, trains, hospitals, prisons and homeless shelters, and says people should obey all local and state regulations.

 Republican Rep. Dusty Johnson, South Dakota’s lone congressman, marked the announcement by sharing a video demonstrating how cast-off masks can now be used for things like suit pocket handkerchiefs, bookmarks or beer cozies.